cloudmesh/technologies/chapters/tech/opendap.md

-PeNDAP provide data services based on cloud computing technology that is equivalent to those developed for traditional computing and storage systems is critical for successful migration to cloud-based architectures for data production, scientific analysis and storage [@www.opendap.org].
+PeNDAP provide data services based on cloud computing technology that is equivalent to those developed for traditional computing and storage systems is critical for successful migration to cloud-based architectures for data production, scientific analysis and storage [@www-opendap-org].

 OPeNDAP Web-service capabilities (comprising the Data Access Protocol (DAP)